realgrm/toolbox-desktop-integration/README.md

 - flatpak
 Many apps are not ported to this format yet
 - inside podman container trough toolbox
 Is design to install CLI programs and not GUI programs.
 So when a GUI app is installed, it is not fully integrated to the system.
-For example, the app shorcut (desktop file) is not visible to the host OS.
+For example, ther's no app shortcut in the App Grip.
+In other words, the .desktop file is not present in the correct location to be visible.

-So this page shows the manual steps taken to minimally integrate this desktop file with Silverblue.
+So this page shows the manual steps taken to minimally integrate this .desktop file with Silverblue.
 And aims to create some way of doing it automatically.
-The manual steps were tested with a few different apps, and in all of them, there was only one toolbox created.
+The manual steps were tested with a few different apps, and in all of them, only one toolbox was created.

 All the drawbacks listed are my opinion, based on my current use of Silverblue.